 Acetone poisoningDimethyl formaldehyde poisoning; Dimethyl ketone poisoning; Nail polish remover poisoning

 Acetone is a chemical used in many household products.
 This article discusses poisoning from swallowing acetone-based products.
-Poisoning may also occur from breathing in fumes or absorption through the skin.
+Poisoning may also occur from breathing in fumes or absorbing it through the skin.

 - Some cleaning solutions